 I think I was 71kg and 14% body fat in both those pictures above, which is the heaviest I’ve ever been.
 Note I didn’t say leanest, because I’ve never been leaner than I was back in 2001-2, and to be honest I’m not that fussed with seeing my abs, as I do like my chocolate, rum and fizzy pop!

 Anyhoo, in February 2015 I weighed 74kg, which is by far the heaviest I had ever been, but I was also the strongest I had ever been.
 I don’t know what body fat I was, but I do know my waist was the biggest it had been at 34.5″.

-I wasn’t bothered about seeing my abs, I just wanted to get as strong as I could and build some bigger muscles, which I did.
-But then at the end of my 2nd 10 week routine at the end of May 2015, I decided that I had let my waist get big enough and it was now time to reduce it.
+Then at the end of my 2nd 10 week routine at the end of May 2015, I decided that I had let my waist get big enough and it was now time to reduce it.